 I located the most recent version of the script InstallSQLState.sql, which gets placed onto your machine with any .NET Framework updates (in my case, this was in C:\Windows\Microsoft.NET\Framework64\v4.0.30319\).
 I found the reference to the object dbo.TempGetVersion and, since it does the same thing as an existing object (dbo.GetMajorVersion), I created this wrapper:

-USE ASPState; GO CREATE PROCEDURE dbo.TempGetVersion @@ver INT OUTPUT -- ooh, bad practice for a variable name; not my choice!
-AS BEGIN SET NOCOUNT ON; EXEC dbo.GetMajorVersion @@ver = @@ver OUTPUT; END GO
+USE ASPState; GO CREATE PROCEDURE dbo.TempGetVersion @@ver int OUTPUT -- ooh, bad variable name AS BEGIN SET NOCOUNT ON; EXEC dbo.GetMajorVersion @@ver = @@ver OUTPUT; END GO

 Once this procedure was created, the application happily started working.
 Hooray!

 Well, hooray for a few minutes, anyway.
 We still need to do thorough testing to ensure that I don't actually *need* the functionality in the new version of the database.
 And it is probably a good idea that we plan to run the upgrade anyway – coming back full circle, it turns out that the error message is technically correct, and that the 2.0 version of the database was not installed.
 But to the average user, this is not as obvious as the clever error message author likely thought it was.
 Why can't the 2.0 version of the database be installed using a different name other than ASPState?
 I think it's reasonable to expect that people will be running multiple applications or sites on their servers, and nervous about forcing every single application to use a (to them, at least) new, untested version of the schema.
 And really, I should be able to have multiple independent copies of ASPState on the same instance – the database name should be an argument to the app just like the server/instance name and credentials.